kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 ```

 ### Semicolons
 There should be at most one statement per line.
 Every statement should end with a semicolon.
-It is better to be safe than to assume that ASI will cover your mistakes.
+It is better to be safe than to trust that [ASI](https://brendaneich.com/2012/04/the-infernal-semicolon/) will cover your mistakes.

 ```js
 // bad